Facepalm: Internet usage

-Facepalm's meaning online is the same as the physical gesture's meaning in real life — it expresses frustration, disappointment, embarrassment, shock, surprise or sarcasm.
+Facepalm's meaning online expresses frustration, disappointment, embarrassment, shock, surprise or sarcasm.
 Its online use is to portray emotions and feelings that otherwise may not be easily expressed through text alone.
 The gesture finds universal appeal because of its common usage in every culture.
 The facepalm gesture is a popular Internet meme to show a user's frustration or disappointment in an article, comment, or post from another user.
 It is often also used to indicate incredulous disbelief that another could make a statement that the reader considers unusually foolish or naive.

 The gesture can be visually represented by a picture of a person doing the gesture, or it can be shown through a recreation of someone doing the gesture using symbols, such as periods, parentheses, or brackets, to form an outline of a person doing the physical gesture.
 The symbol representation of facepalm can be made in many different sizes for different purposes, such as a comment or a text message.
 Another visual use of facepalm is a facepalm emoji or emoticon that can be found on many websites such as Skype.
 These emojis are used in a similar sense to other internet uses of facepalm.

 Online use of the gesture is not limited to visual representations, often just the word, facepalm, is used to show someone's disapproval or embarrassment.
 The word is also often surrounded in asterisks or between square brackets — *facepalm* or [facepalm] — to separate the gesture from other words in a post.
 Since its inception, facepalm has gained widespread popularity as a meme or comment image to portray a user's frustration or disappointment of a certain topic.
 Many sites such as Reddit use this image frequently and in many different ways, often to comment on the perceived quality of a joke.